waibazen/employee-churn-analysis-prediction/README.md

 # employee-churn-analysis-prediction:Project Overview

-Understanding why and what kind of  employees are most likely to leave can lead to actions to improve employee retention as well as possibly planning new hiring in advance.Goal of this project:Utilizing both descriptive and inferential statistical approach to understand the key drivers of churn happening within the company and build a model that can predict employee churn.
+Understanding why and what kind of  employees are most likely to leave can lead to actions to improve employee retention as well as possibly planning new hiring in advance.Goal of this project: understand the key drivers of churn happening within the company and build a model that can predict employee churn.
 <li>Created a tool that predicts the likelihood of employee churn (accuracy:86%) and identified key features of churn to help management in  making strategic changes to improve retention .</li>
 <li>Engineered and analysed dataset feature columns and applied transformation to categorical fields</li>
 <li>Optimized Logistic and Random Forest Regressors using GridsearchCV to reach the best model.</li>